Top 10 Online Transcription Jobs in Kenya

 7. Verbal Ink (Now Ubiqus On-Demand)

 Verbal Ink is a transcription company that has been in business for over ten years.
-They offer services to companies and individuals alike, with the ability to serve both individual projects and large-scale enterprises such as universities, major medical centers, law firms, and even government entities!
+They offer services to companies and individuals alike, with the ability to serve both individual projects and large-scale enterprises such as universities, major medical centres, law firms, and even government entities!

 You will have to pass a test to get started working for Verbal Ink, and if you pass, it will be up to Verbal Ink’s discretion whether or not they want to hire you.